-Traders of the financial markets, small or big, private or institutional, investing or speculative, all try to find ways to limit the risk and increase the probabilities of winning.
-There are many approaches to trading the Forex out there and a viable hedging strategy is among the most powerful.
+Traders of the financial markets, small or big, private or institutional, investing or speculative, all try to find ways to limit the risk and increase the probabilities of winning by employing risk management techniques.
+There are many approaches to trading Forex out there and a viable hedging strategy is among the most powerful.

-In fact, hedging is one of the best ways to optimize the probability of winning and why many large institutions require it to be a mandatory component of their tactics.
+In fact, hedging is one of the best ways to minimize losses and optimize the probability of winning; that’s why many large institutions require it to be a mandatory component of their tactics, especially during major price movement periods.
 There are even investment funds that are named after this strategy because they ‘hedge’ most of the trades and so they are called ‘hedge funds’.